 Can losing weight help sleep apnea? – What we know and how best to do it

 As many as 40% of adult obstructive sleep apnea cases have been linked to weight.
-Studies show that losing as little as 10% of your body weight can improve sleep apnea symptoms.
-Other things to consider include lifestyle changes, avoiding alcohol and sedatives, seeing a doctor, and various other remedies.
+Studies show that losing as little as 10% of your body weight can help.
+Other things to consider include lifestyle changes, avoiding alcohol and sedatives, and various other remedies.

 Why you’re thinking weight loss for sleep apnea